-The only available figure for the proportion of the population who identify as lesbian, gay, bisexual or transexual is published by the ONS.
-It is only available for regions rather than local authorities.
-The latest available percentage for the North East region is 3.7% (2020).
-The percentage of employees who are lesbian, gay, bisexual or transexual (1.8%) is somewhat lower than the regional figure.
-However, the percentage of employees who are lesbian, gay, bisexual or transexual in the top 5% of earners in the Council is 3.3% which is much closer to the regional figure.
+The percentage of employees who are lesbian, gay, bisexual or transgender (1.6%) is somewhat lower than the Census 2021 figure for Redcar and Cleveland: 2.43%.
+However, the percentage of employees who are lesbian, gay, bisexual or transgender in the top 5% of earners in the Council is 1.9%.